What Would You Like to Know?

 3. The reduced impregnation of blasting material into the surface, dust reduction and the elimination of static cling can result in a very clean surface.

 This process is optimized for aluminum, but yes, we can.
 We routinely do steel and iron cylinders, heads and occasional petrol tanks. it is a good pretreatment for repainting, but ferrous metals will need to be painted or otherwise coated after vapor blasting.
 Ferrous metals are prone to flash rusting using this process.
 We use a vapor anticorrosion additive in the slurry that will forestall the nearly instant flash-rusting that would occur otherwise, and ferrous parts can also be treated with metal protectant after vapor blasting if they are not being otherwise coated.

 Sometimes the answer is no. Occasionally, old paint or corrosion that is deep in a crevice can't be dislodged without 'parking' the blast gun over the surface for too long, resulting in an undesirable 'hot spot'.
 If it's in a highly visible location we will stop and clean it by hand, then resume blasting, but if it's between fins or where it is unlikely to be seen, we may leave it. .

 How do you do vapour blasting?
 How does it work?

 The vapour blasting machine mixes fine glass beads and water to form a 'slurry' - which pumps out of the hand piece at about the force of a garden hose.
 A separate compressed air line blasts the slurry onto the work.
-This air is at low pressure - about 2 bar - providing a cleaning action, rather than aan abrasive one.
+This air is at low pressure - about 2 bar - providing a cleaning action, rather than an abrasive one.
 Many customers are amazed that we can vapour blast plastic. and remove the oxide layer from plastic mudguards and tanks.
-See the example here.